masonstephen/Stephen-Mason-113832/README.md

 # Stephen-Mason-113832
-Greeting guys, this repository will be made for practical purpose I'm a student of Strathmore University, studing Bachelor Business Information Technology
+Greeting guys, this repository will be used mainly for practical purpose I'm a student of Strathmore University, studing Bachelor Business Information Technology